marcus-crane/utf9k/content/debug/description-missing.md

 slug: "description-missing"
 category: "debug"
 maxwidth: true
+description: "This page lists all site content and whether they have a description provided"
 ---

 These are pieces of content that are missing a description, which is handy for link previews and general SEO.